danielmoi/vim-tute/vim-glossary.md

 ---
 ## Vim Options
-Options are special internal variables and switches in Vim They can be set to achieve special effects.
+Options are special internal variables and switches in Vim.

+They can be set to achieve special effects.

 We change options with the keyword `set`.